Did You Know?

 Catherine Bell is a Professor of Law at the University of Alberta specialising in Canadian Aboriginal rights law, property law, cultural heritage law and interdisciplinary community based legal research.
 She has been a visiting professor and scholar at various universities and has developed curriculum and taught with the Program of Legal Studies for Native People (University of Saskatchewan) and Akitsiraq Law School (Nunavut).
 For several years she also served as a lead faculty member for the Banff Center for Management Aboriginal Leadership and Self-Government Program.
 Professor Bell is published widely and has acted in collaboration with, and as an advisor to First Nation, Inuit, Métis, federal and provincial governments and organizations.
 She is the author of two books on the Metis settlements of Alberta and several influential articles on Métis constitutional rights.
 She is also contributor to and co-editor of Intercultural Dispute Resolution in Aboriginal Contexts (with David Kahane); First Nations Cultural Heritage and Law: Case Studies, Voices and Perspectives (with Val Napolean) and Protection of First Nations Cultural Heritage: Laws, Policy and Reform (with Robert Paterson).Her current research concerns legal and ethical obligations of museums to Indigenous peoples; Métis constitutional rights; and the intersection of ethics, Indigenous law and intellectual property law in collaborative research.
 She is the recipient of many research grants and honours.
 In 2012 she was awarded the Ramon John Hnatyshyn Governor General’s Gold Medal for her outstanding contributions to law and legal education in Canada.

-If you would like to be the Alumni Chapel speaker, or can suggest someone who might be interested, please email Angela Bethune, Alumni Relations Officer.
+If you would like to be the Alumni Chapel speaker, or can suggest someone who might be interested, please email Angela Bethune, Manager of Alumni Relations.